tbidne/nix-hs-tools/README.md

 **Description:** The `hlint` linter.
 Runs recursively on the current directory, though this can be overridden with `--dir`.
 Ignores `dist-newstyle` and `stack-work`.

-If the `--refact` option is given, runs recursively on all haskell files with the `--refactor` option and refactor flags `-i -s` i.e. in-place and prompts before each change.
+If the `--refact` option is given, runs recursively on all haskell files with the `--refactor` option and refactor flag `-i` i.e. in-place.
 This behavior can be overridden by explicitly passing `--refactor-options`.

 **Usage:** `hlint [--dir PATH] [--refact] <args>`.